 WHALES ARE NOW ALWAYS IN NEW YORK WATERS

 New York City Whales are a reality.
-Two Woods Hole Oceanographic Institute (WHOI) detection buoys confirm the steady presence of Fin, Sei, Humpback, and North Atlantic Right Whales in the New York Bight.
+Two Woods Hole Oceanographic Institute (WHOI) detection buoys confirm the steady presence of Fin, Sei, Humpback, and North Atlantic Right Whales in the New York Bight, the area just east and south of New York Harbor.
 This month, humpbacks are ever-present.
 So much so, sadly, one washed up on Jacob Riis beach.
 It is suspected to have been a newcomer to the area or at least it was not cataloged in the local marine mammal data base.

 Whale watching has become a steady business for the operators of the American Princess based in Far Rockaway.
 They maintain a regular schedule of whale watching tours where a local naturalist and an apprentice or two are part of the excursion.
 Their experience and knowledge of sea life in and around the local waters educates the ship’s audience.

 One such marine enthusiast is Mitchell Steinhardt.
 His knowledge of the

 local sea life in the New York Bight is captured in his photography.
 But you must understand that the tour is not only for the whale watching experience.
 The spotting of marine mammals is a science.
 Photography not only offers the possibility of award-winning pictures, for Paul Seiswerda of Gotham Whale, it is a necessity to keep a catalog viable.